 Object Description

-A fine Ancient Egyptian black hardstone amulet carved in the shape of a heart, known as ‘Ib’ in Egyptian.
-The amulet features the typical jug shape of an elongated piriform body, tapering to a rounded base, and two triangular lugs protruding from either side.
+An ancient Egyptian, black hardstone amulet carved in the shape of a heart, known as ‘Ib’ in Egyptian.
+The amulet features the typical jug shape, with an elongated piriform body which tapers to a rounded base.
+Two triangular lugs protrude from either side.
 The amulet narrows at the neck beneath a finely carved rectangular terminal.
 A wide, rounded ridge features at the top, adorned with three neat grooves.
-This amulet is unperforated, implying it was intended for use on the body during mummification.
-Minor wear and earthy encrustations feature to the surface, consistent with the piece’s age.
+On the body of the amulet there is an incised cross shape between two incised lines as decoration.
+The reverse is flat and unadorned.